tsaitzuhsien/The-Two-dimensional-Ising-Model/README.md

 # The Two-dimensional Ising Model
 ## Introduction
 The two-dimensional Ising model simulates the spin direction of atoms on a two-dimensional lattice.
-The spin direction of atoms worths studying because it reflects the physical properties of objects, including the phase transition, magnetization, and elasticity.

 The spin direction of an atom is affected by the spin direction of the other atoms on the lattice.
 An atom flips its spin direction based on how such a flip changes the energy of the lattice.
 The energy of a lattice is computed according to the Hamiltonian $H(s)$ in the following equation, where the meaning of each term is listed in the table below the equation.